 Our source of supply varies among our operating districts.
 Certain districts obtain all of their supply from wells; some districts purchase all of their supply from wholesale suppliers; and other districts obtain supply from a combination of wells and wholesale suppliers.
 A small portion of supply comes from surface sources and is processed through Company-owned water treatment plants.
-To the best of management's knowledge, we are meeting water quality, environmental, and other regulatory standards for all company-owned systems.
+To the best of management's knowledge, we are meeting water quality, environmental, and other regulatory standards for all Company-owned systems.

 Historically, approximately 49% of our annual water supply is pumped from wells.
 State groundwater management agencies operate differently in each state.
 Some of our wells extract ground water from water basins under state ordinances.
 These are adjudicated groundwater basins, in which a court has settled the dispute between landowners or other parties over how much annual groundwater can be extracted by each party.
 All of our adjudicated groundwater basins are located in the State of California.
-Our annual groundwater extraction from adjudicated groundwater basins approximates 6.7 billion gallons or 13% of our total annual water supply pumped from wells.
+Our annual groundwater extraction from adjudicated groundwater basins approximates 6.8 billion gallons or 15% of our total annual water supply pumped from wells.
 Historically, we have extracted less than 100% of our annual adjudicated groundwater rights and have the right to carry forward up to 20% of the unused amount to the next annual period.
 All of our remaining wells extract ground water from managed or unmanaged water basins.
 There are no set limits for the ground water extracted from these water basins; however, the state or local water management agencies have the authority to regulate the groundwater extraction quantity whenever there are unforeseen large decreases to water basin levels.
-Our annual groundwater extraction from managed groundwater basins approximates 32.6 billion gallons or 61% of our total annual water supply pumped from wells.
-Our annual groundwater extraction from unmanaged groundwater basins approximates 13.7 billion gallons or 26% of our total annual water supply pumped from wells.
+Our annual groundwater extraction from managed groundwater basins approximates 28.1 billion gallons or 59% of our total annual water supply pumped from wells.
+Our annual groundwater extraction from unmanaged groundwater basins approximates 12.2 billion gallons or 26% of our total annual water supply pumped from wells.
 Most of the managed groundwater basins we extract water from have groundwater recharge facilities.
 We are required to pay well pump taxes to financially support these groundwater recharge facilities.
-Our well pump taxes for the 12 months ending December 31, 2015, 2014, and 2013 was \$11.5 million, \$12.9 million, and \$10.8 million, respectively.
+Our well pump taxes for the 12 months ending December 31, 2016, 2015, and 2014 were \$11.3 million, \$11.5 million, and \$12.9 million, respectively.
 In 2014, the State of California enacted the Sustainable Groundwater Management Act of 2014.
-The law and its implementing regulations will require most basins to select a su
+The law and its implementing regulations will require most basins to select a s